 From the assay perspective, it may be difficult to specifically enrich for fusions over the two independent transcripts.
 As suggested in a report from Twist Biosciences, hybridization-based target enrichment assays have some tolerance for stretches of unbound bait.
 Therefore, fusion-specific baits may be somewhat non-discriminatory.
 Even if enrichment is not as specific, as long as fusion and non-fusion transcripts are both enriched to some level, this would allow recovery of the fusion transcript in the final Targeted Gene Expression library.

-Another point to consider is that the 3' or 5' Single Cell Gene Expression libraries that are used as input into the Targeted Gene Expression assay are generated by capturing the 3’ and 5' ends of transcripts, respectively.
-Therefore, if a fusion event lies far from the 3' or 5' end of the transcript, it may not be represented in the Single Cell Gene Expression library, and therefore would also not be represented in the Targeted Library.
+Another point to consider is that the Single Cell 3' or 5' Gene Expression libraries or Spatial Gene Expression libraries that are used as input into the Targeted Gene Expression assay are generated by capturing the 3’ or 5' ends of transcripts.
+Therefore, if a fusion event lies far from the 3' or 5' end of the transcript, it may not be represented in the parent Single Cell or Spatial Gene Expression library, and therefore would also not be represented in the Targeted Library.

 Products: Targeted Gene Expression